 And finally, by using Fill Handle we find all the like this.

-4. Using CONCATENATE and DATEDIF Functions to Calculate Age in Years, Months, and Days.
+4. Combining CONCATENATE and DATEDIF Functions to Calculate Age in Years, Months, and Days

 We can use the combination of CONCATENATE and DATEDIF functions when we want to calculate ages in exact years, months, and days.
 In the E5 cell, we can place the formula like this.